Switzerland in the Napoleonic era: Act of Mediation

 The Act of Mediation consists of nineteen separate constitutions for the nineteen sovereign cantons, ordered alphabetically, followed by a "Federal Act" (Acte Fédéral, pp. 101–109) detailing mutual obligations between the cantons and provisions for the Federal Diet.

 In the Diet, six cantons which had a population of more than 100,000 (Bern, Zurich, Vaud, St Gallen, Graubünden and Aargau) were given two votes, the others having but one apiece.
 Meetings of the Diet were to be held alternately at Fribourg, Bern, Solothurn, Basel, Zürich and Lucerne.

 The Landsgemeinden, or popular assemblies, were restored in the democratic cantons, the cantonal governments in other cases being in the hands of a great council (legislative) and the small council (executive).

 There were to be no privileged classes, burghers or subject lands.
 Every Swiss citizen was to be free to move and settle anywhere in the new Confederation.

 However the rights promised in the Act of Mediation soon began to erode.

-In 1806 the principality of Neuchâtel was given to Marshal Berthier.
 Ticino was occupied by French troops from 1810 to 1813.
-Also, in 1810 the Valais was occupied and converted into the French department of the Simplon to secure the Simplon Pass.
 At home the liberty of moving from one canton to another (though given by the constitution) was, by the Diet in 1805, restricted by requiting ten years' residence, and then not granting political rights in the canton or a right of profiting by the communal property.

 As soon as Napoleon's power began to wane (1812–1813), the position of Switzerland became endangered.
 The Austrians, supported by the reactionary party in Switzerland, and without any real resistance on the part of the Diet, crossed the border on 21 December 1813.
 On 29 December under pressure from Austria, the Diet abolished the 1803 constitution which had been created by Napoleon in the Act of Mediation.

 On 6 April 1814 the so-called Long Diet met to replace the constitution.
 The Diet remained dead-locked until 12 September when Valais, Neuchâtel and Geneva were raised to full members of the Confederation.
 This increased the number of cantons to 22.
 The Diet, however, made little progress until the Congress of Vienna.